 The gap in services for domestic violence and sexual assault victims is particularly acute.
 During 2010, domestic violence programs laid off or did not replace over 2,000 staff positions and at least 77% of domestic violence programs reported funding cuts, while at the same time 82% of programs reported an increase in the demand for services.
 Funding cuts and fewer staff means that programs are unable to provide critically needed services for victims fleeing violence.
 In an effort to stay open with limited funding, many programs are eliminating services such as individual counseling or programs for children.
 On just one day in 2010, while domestic violence program served 70,648 victims, these same programs were unable to meet 9,451 requests for services that day because of a lack of resources.
 Additional VOCA funds are critically needed to respond to the crisis caused by the dangerous gap in available services for victims of domestic and sexual violence.

-The House Appropriations Subcommittee on Commerce, Justice, and Science passed its FY ‘12 appropriations bill in July 2011, which maintained the FY ‘11 VOCA Fund cap at $705 million.
+The House Appropriations Subcommittee on Commerce, Justice, and Science passed its FY ‘16 appropriations bill in July 2015, which increase the FY ‘15 VOCA Fund cap at $2.7 billion.

 This bill is just the first step in the appropriations process.
 It will now need to be passed by the full House Appropriations committee and then the complete House of Representatives.
 A similar process will happen in the Senate, and the final appropriation bills must be reconciled before ultimately being submitted to President Obama for his signature and becoming law.